 Laura McCain is a graduate of NMC’s Culinary program, a Registered Dietitian, and a Certified Diabetes Educator.
 She has worked as a Clinical Dietician at Munson Medical Center since 1995 and does community cooking and nutrition education.

-Phillip Mikesell, Ph.D., Vanderbilt University, taught comparative politics at Wabash College for over 40 years.
+Phillip Mikesell, Ph.D., Vanderbilt University, taught comparative politics at Wabash College for more than 40 years.
 He lived, worked, and traveled extensively in Latin America, Europe, and the Middle East.
 He retired from active teaching in 2009 and is currently working on the topic of democracy and economic development.

 Matt Miller is a graduate of the Wilderness Awareness School Residential Program & Anake Leadership Program and completed the Wildlife Tracking Intensive program at Alderleaf Wilderness College.
 Matt serves as Executive Director and Lead Instructor at HumaNature School in Traverse City.

-Rachel North, B.A.-journalism, has 25 years helping businesses succeed with marketing including advertising, public relations, media buying, and merchandising.
-Her experience ranges from $1m budgets for Ford, GM, and Ralston Purina to leveraging free and low cost tactics for smaller clients.
+Rachel North, B.A.-journalism, is Marketing Director for Traverse Magazine.
+Since 1990, she has helped businesses succeed with marketing including advertising, public relations, media buying, and merchandising.
+Her experience ranges from $1M budgets for Ford, GM, and Ralston Purina to leveraging free and low cost tactics for smaller clients.